Skip to content

 --stop-words text

 Path to a file containing stop words to exclude from the text embedding.
-The file should be a data frame with column 'word'
+The file should be a table with column 'word'

 --labels text

 Path to a file containing labels for the embedding view.
-The file should be a data frame with columns 'x', 'y', 'text', and optionally 'level' and 'priority'
+The file should be a table with columns 'x', 'y', 'text', and optionally 'level' and 'priority'

 --version boolean